Poems not yet published

 of bad memory, wait for spring,

-see if anything living grows.
-Better,
+see if anything living grows

 I move to Buffalo, sleep alone,